ayam-pant01/LibraryManagementSystem/README.md

    - Customers can search for books by a partial title match.
    - Customers can view detailed information about a book, including Title, Author, Description, Cover Image, Publisher, Publication Date, Category, ISBN, and Page Count.

-5. **Bonus Features (Optional)**
-   - A component library is used on the frontend to enhance UI/UX.
-   - Swagger UI / OpenAPI documentation is configured for the API.
-   - Unit tests for the API are implemented.
-   - The database is seeded with data using Bogus for .NET.
 ---

 ## LMS.Client (Frontend)